Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Allosaurus was an allosaurid.
 Click on the image to find out more about allosaurus.

 Allosauridae is a family of predatory dinosaurs that lived in the late Jurassic and early Cretaceous periods.
-Its best-known member is Allosaurus, a top-of-the-food-chain predator of the late Jurassic period.
+These large theropod dinosaurs were apex predators in their ecosystems during the Late Jurassic to Early Cretaceous periods.

 Example Allosaurids